 Blueprint-Based Study Plan and Readiness

 Key Takeaways

-• A blueprint-based study plan allocates time according to the 2026 OCN domain percentages.
+• A blueprint-based study plan allocates time according to the six 2026 OCN domain percentages.

-• Symptom Management and Supportive Care and Treatment Modalities together represent 45% of the 2026 OCN blueprint.
+• Symptom Management and Supportive Care and Treatment Modalities together are 45% of the blueprint.

-• Readiness should include eligibility confirmation, content review, timed practice, and test-day logistics.
+• Readiness should combine eligibility confirmation, content review, timed practice, and test-day logistics.

-• Practice-test review should classify misses by domain and error type.
+• Practice-test review should classify misses by domain and by error type to drive remediation.

-• OCN certification is valid for 4 years, so candidates should think beyond passing to maintaining certification.
+• OCN certification is valid for 4 years, so candidates should plan for renewal as well as passing.

+Blueprint-Based Study Plan and Readiness